SW-g16/sw/documentation/final-report.md

 ### Data Views

 Data views are implictly defined by queries generated from user's uri lookups, implemented through GET requests.
-The data views are different, and may or may not include statistics on the requested data.
+The data views are varied, and may or may not include statistics on the requested data.
 We've only implemented two views, but have the framework to increase this number indefinitely.
 In both views, the column headers of the screenshot together explicitly define the data view.

 #### Party View

 This view gives a summary of a specific party.
-Note the uri as value of `bill` in the url bar, which is dereference by the interface.
+Note the uri as value of `bill` in the url bar, which is dereferenced by the interface.

 ![](images/party.png)
+[Image 1: Party View]

 #### Parties View

 This view gives a summary of a set of parties.
 It takes no input.

 ![](images/parties.png)
+[Image 2: Parties View]

 #### Statistics in Data Views